MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 _Exploring Terasology Revival Milestone 3: Our continued focus on performance and quality was supported by various fixes left and right.
 We’re celebrating our achievements and planning our path ahead.
-We’re nearing the gameplay content work phase: Almost Ready!_
+We’re laying the foundations for new and improved gameplay: Almost Ready!_

 Hey there, fellow gooeys!
 Welcome to Terasology, where blocks meet potential ✨ Terasology is a unique, Minecraft-inspired project built with modularity in mind and designed to support a wide array of gameplay ideas, allowing for a rich and diverse gaming experience.